Shéu: Club career

 Born in Inhassoro, Portuguese Mozambique and of Chinese descent, Shéu arrived in Portugal in 1970, joining S.L.
 Benfica's youth system and making his first appearance with the main squad in October 1972, but only became a regular three seasons later.

 Shéu would all but remain in Lisbon until the end of his career and even captained the team from 1987 to 1988.
 He was an important member in the conquest of nine Primeira Liga championships and six Taça de Portugal.

-In addition, Shéu played in the 1983 UEFA Cup final which his side lost to R.S.C.
-Anderlecht 2–1 on aggregate, scoring the first goal in the return leg in the Portuguese capital, and also helped them to the 1988 European Cup final, a penalty shootout defeat to PSV Eindhoven.
+In addition, Shéu played in the 1983 UEFA Cup final which his side lost to RSC Anderlecht 2–1 on aggregate, scoring the first goal in the return leg in the Portuguese capital, and also helped them to the 1988 European Cup final, a penalty shootout defeat to PSV Eindhoven.
 He took part in 489 competitive games during his tenure, only surpassed in midfield by another club legend and compatriot, Mário Coluna.

 After retiring at 36 following a brief spell in the Canadian National Soccer League with Toronto First Portuguese, Shéu became a coach, serving as assistant for Benfica and in other several directorial capacities for more than two decades.
 In May 1999, after Graeme Souness' departure, he acted as interim manager.

 Shéu left his post as technical secretary at the end of the 2017–18 campaign, but he remained at the Estádio da Luz.